linh0610/Age-classfication/README.md

 ### Fourth training
  - Back to AgeModel with drop out rate 0.5
 ### Fifth training
- - Now with L1 regularization
+ - Now with L1 regularization with lambda 0.8 since there was a lot overfitting in the previous training